Free or cheap half-term kids' activities

 It's amazing what fun can be had making something out of washing up bottles, yoghurt pots, old cardboard and anything else you'd normally chuck away – remember Blue Peter?
 As long as you've some pens or pencils, scissors, and glue or tape you shouldn't need to buy anything else to get crafty.
 Hobbycraft also has a long list of how-tos for crafting, it does list everything you need to 'buy' to do the activity, but you can always use what you already have instead.

-🎃 Halloween twist: Even if you can't go trick-or-treating outside this year, you can still make treat buckets out of old yoghurt pots, or half-bottles of pop.
+🎃 Halloween twist: Even if you don't fancy going trick-or-treating outside this year, you can still make treat buckets out of old yoghurt pots, or half-bottles of pop.
 This is what we always used to do as kids, at the time Tango came in a black 2L bottle so it was perfect for a witches' cauldron (horrible for recycling – black plastic can't normally be recycled) but you can get the same effect with black paper or marker pens.
 Hobbycraft also has some fun Halloween activities, such as toilet-roll bats and ghosts.

 Sew scraps of fabric

-Earlier this year I showed you how to save money using scraps of fabric to make masks, draught excluders, reusable wipes and more so why not give it a try if your kids are old enough.
+Last year I showed you how to save money using scraps of fabric to make masks, draught excluders, reusable wipes and more so why not give it a try if your kids are old enough.
 All you'll need is some old fabric such as clothes with holes in, stained T-shirts, or old (not smelly) socks, scissors, and a needle and thread, and you can get started making your own creations.

-🎃 Halloween twist: If you've old long socks you can make your own 'witches feet' draught excluders to put under the sofa, or shut in a cupboard for that Halloween décor.
-As we're all wearing masks when necessary, why not make a themed Halloween mask?
+🎃 Halloween twist: If you've old long socks you can make your own 'witches feet' draught excluders to put under the sofa, or shut in a cupboard for free Halloween décor.
+As we're still wearing masks when necessary, why not make a themed Halloween mask?
 If you've not got any suitable fabric scraps (you could just use fabric from an orange top with fabric from a black top), you can often find Halloween 'fat quarters' which are small pieces of inexpensive fabric normally used for quilting online.

 Make your own scavenger hunt or check if there's one locally